apostnov/TestsTree/README.md

-To run app you can simply start project fromVS using IIS Express
+To run app you can simply start project from VS using IIS Express

 OR